aguspdana/mesin/README.md

 export type QueryState<T> = QueryPending | QueryError | QueryFinished<T>;
 ```

-A query is updated every `opts.update_every` milliseconds when it has at least one subscriber.
-It's destroyed (removed from the cache) after it has no subscriber for `opts.destroy_after` milliseconds.
+A query is updated every `opts.updateEvery` milliseconds when it has at least one subscriber.
+It's destroyed (removed from the cache) after it has no subscriber for `opts.destroyAfter` milliseconds.
 If you use a query that has been destroyed, it will start from a "pending" state again.

 A query value can be set manually: